Dear Friends of the Colorado Outward Bound School,

 On every course, we cultivate belonging - a sense of connection and inclusion in relationships - through lessons in teamwork, group relationships and communication.
 Each day, students are encouraged to practice their newfound skills and reflect on how they can be applied to their lives at home.

-On average, our students self-reported a 20% growth in skills related to group relationships and a 15% growth in skills related to teamwork after their Outward Bound experience.
+In 2023, our students self-reported significant personal growth in social and emotional skills related to belonging, including group relationships and teamwork.
 This data was gathered through the Outward Bound Outcomes Survey (OBOS), which students take at the end of their course, to track student experience.

 Research shows that youth social development has been impacted by years of remote learning during the pandemic.
 We are hopeful that this Outcomes Survey data is an indication that our programs can meet the unique needs of today’s youth.